By, Alex Maxwell, Editor in Chief

 If there is one thing I love more than pizza, sleeping in, and procrastinating doing my homework, it would be watching shows related to one of my favorite holidays: Halloween.

-Does watching videos and listening to podcasts about fictional and unexplainable entities, knowing full well that if I watch them I won’t be able to go to sleep until about thirty minutes before my alarm goes off count a personality trait, or just an unhealthy obsession?
+Ah, watching videos and listening to podcasts about fictional and unexplainable entities, knowing full well that if I watch them I won’t be able to go to sleep until about thirty minutes before my alarm goes off.
+Is this a personality trait or an unhealthy obsession?
 Who knows.

 Anyway, here is a list of the top 5 ways to get spooked for Halloween.

-TheVolgun is a Youtube creator who uploads videos about Session Control Protocol, most commonly known as SCPs.
+TheVolgun is a Youtube creator who uploads videos about the Secure Contain Protect Foundation, most commonly known as SCPs.
 Although most people may recognize this from the indie game called SCP Containment Breach, it was originally founded on 4chan.
 Fan made creatures can be found on its wiki, The SCP Foundation.

 For his channel, however, TheVolgun finds SCPs and reads their information like a scientist cataloging a report on an experiment.
 Depending on the SCP, it can be amusing, horrifying or just plain absurd, each in the best possible way.
 My personal favorites are linked and are as follows: The Infinite Ikea, Reluctant Dimension Hopper and the one that still haunts me, Cousin Johnny.